Razat94/learnSEO/README.md

     <img src = "images/links.PNG">
   </div>

-- [ ] Utilize a XML/HTML sitemap [Source](https://support.google.com/webmasters/answer/183668?hl=en)
+- [ ] Utilize a XML/HTML sitemap.
+[Source](https://support.google.com/webmasters/answer/183668?hl=en)
 > Note: You can submit the sitemap.xml file to both Google Search Console & Bing Webmaster Tools

-- [x] Although it's completely optional, try considering adding breadcrumbs lists for your pages.
+- [x] Although it's completely optional, try considering adding breadcrumbs lists to your pages.
 Look at <a href = "https://developers.google.com/search/docs/data-types/breadcrumb">what a breadcrumb is</a> and [how it's useful](https://seo.co/breadcrumbs-help-seo/)

 - [ ] Check for broken links, and fix any that you find.